llou/django-plottings/docs/index.rst

 Value Classes
 -------------

-This class is intended to be initiallized and then to proceed to call the `get_value()` method that returns a ValueItem object intended to be passed to the Django Template System to render the webpage with the image included.
+This two classes are intended to be initiallized and then to proceed to call the `get_value()` method that returns a ValueItem object intended to be passed to the Django Template System to render the webpage with the image included.

 PNGBase64PlotToValue
 ^^^^^^^^^^^^^^^^^^^^